 Mistweaver Monk Glyphs

-Major: Glyph of Renewing Mists and Glyph of Mana Tea are strongly recommended.
-Glyph of Retreat’s a useful third option.
+Major: Glyph of Zen Meditation and Glyph of Targeted Expulsion are strongly recommended.
+Glyph of Touch of Death is a not-terrible third option.

 Minor: Your choice – they don’t affect your healing.

 If a profession enchant gives you useful stats, it’s probably better than the equivalent generic enchant.

 - Shoulders – Greater Crane Wing Inscription

 - Back – Enchant Cloak – Superior Intellect

 - Chest – Enchant Chest – Mighty Spirit

 - Wrist – Enchant Bracer – Super Intellect